Toward Lower Bounds for Chromatic Symmetric Functions in the Elementary Basis: Introduction

 \end{theorem}

 \begin{theorem} Let $P_n$ be the natural unit interval order on $[n]$ such that $\inc(P_n)$ is a path.
 Then for all partitions $\lambda \vdash n$,

 \end{theorem}

 The paper is organized as follows.
 In Section 2, we recall previous results and definitions necessary for the rest of the paper.
 In Section 3, we define strong and powerful $P$-tableaux building on the work of \cite{BEPS} and \cite{Hwang}.
 In particular, in Lemma~\ref{twoColDecLemma} we show that $\#\strongSYT_P(\lambda) = c_\lambda^P = \#\decSYT_P(\lambda)$ for $\lambda \vdash n$ a two-column shape, and in Lemma~\ref{hookDecomp}, we show that $c_\lambda^P = \#\decSYT_P(\lambda)$ for $\lambda \vdash n$ a hook shape.
 In Section 4, we connect our work to the work of Hikita \cite{HikitaChromatic}, proving Theorem~\ref{nonzeroCoeffThm} and Theorem~\ref{thm Hik inv}.
-Conjecture~\ref{conj strong implies Hik} is a reformulation of Conjecture~\ref{nonzeroCoeffConj} for natural unit interval orders, and Conjecture~\ref{conj hik inv} is an inequality on the functions $h_T(q)$ in Theorem~\ref{thm Hik inv} that is implied by Conjecture~\ref{undercountqConj}.
+Conjecture~\ref{conj strong implies Hik} is a reformulation of Conjecture~\ref{nonzeroCoeffConj} for natural unit interval orders.
 In Section \ref{dominanceSection}, we use concatenation of $P$-tableaux to prove $e$-positivity results related to the greedy partition $\lambda^{gr}(P),$ including Theorem \ref{dominantPositivity}.
 As a corollary, we obtain new positivity results in the context of the noncommutative symmetric functions studied in \cite{Hwang} and \cite{BEPS}.
-In Section~\ref{sectionk2}, we consider partitions $\lambda$ of the form $(n-2, 2)$ and prove Theorem~\ref{thm k2positivity}.
-In particular, we find cases for which neither inequality in Conjecture~\ref{boundsConjecture} is tight.
+In Section~\ref{sectionk2}, we consider partitions $\lambda$ of the form $(k, 2^a)$ and prove Theorem~\ref{thm k2positivity}.
 Results of Section~\ref{sectionk2} are given in terms of noncommutative symmetric functions.
 In Section \ref{pathSection}, we use a formula of Shareshian--Wachs \cite{SWchromatic} to prove Theorem \ref{dumbbellqPositivityTheorem}.
 Conjecture ~\ref{conj barbell powerful} states that $c_{\lambda}^P(q) = \sum_{T \in \decSYT_P(\lambda)} q^{\inv_P(T)}$ when $\inc(P)$ is two complete graphs connected by a path.
-Appendix~\ref{Appendix} contains examples of strong and powerful $P$-tableaux and applications of results of this paper as well as data for Conjecture~\ref{overcountqConj}.
+Appendix~\ref{append data} contains examples of strong and powerful $P$-tableaux and applications of results of this paper.

+In a previous version of this paper, we conjectured that powerful $P$-tableaux give an upper bound for the polynomial $e$-coefficients of $c_\lambda^P(q)$ for natural unit interval orders $P$.
+The author is very grateful to an anonymous reviewer for pointing out a counterexample to this conjecture.
+Details of the counterexample are given in Appendix~\ref{append counterexamp}.